 Colostrum:

-- Your first breast milk is called colostrum.
+- Your first breastmilk/chestmilk is called colostrum.
 Your body starts to make colostrum when you are around four months pregnant, and it will last up to four days after you give birth.
 It is either yellowish or creamy in color.
 Colostrum is high in protein, fats, vitamins and antibodies.
 Consider colostrum your baby’s first immunization.
-This is the first milk your baby will get when you breastfeed.
+This is the first milk your baby will get when you breastfeed/chestfeed.

-- Three to four days after you give birth, your breasts will become fuller and heavier.
-Mothers often refer to this as their milk “coming in”.
+- Three to four days after you give birth, your breasts/chest will become fuller and heavier.
+Birthing parents often refer to this as their milk “coming in.”
 Transitional milk looks like milk mixed with orange juice.
-It has less antibodies and protein than colostrum but has more sugar, fats and calories which your baby needs for growth.
+It has less antibodies and protein than colostrum but has more sugar, fats and calories, which your baby needs for growth.

 Mature milk

 - This will come in about 10 days after you give birth.
-It looks like watery skim milk because it is 90% water.
+It looks like watery skim milk because it is 90 per cent water.
 This will keep your baby hydrated.
-The other 10% is made up of carbohydrates, proteins, and fats which your baby needs for growth and energy.
+The other 10 per cent is made up of the carbohydrates, proteins and fats your baby needs for growth and energy.

 Our bodies are amazing!
 They make the right type of milk our babies need as they grow and develop.